 What do I do if I feel I am a candidate or my child is a candidate for a cochlear implant?

-Call Brant Audiology Associates and you will be scheduled with Dr. Ruby Zubrod for a cochlear implant evaluation.
+Call Brant Audiology and Tinnitus and you will be scheduled with Dr. Ruby Zubrod for a cochlear implant evaluation.
 During this appointment you or your child will have your hearing evaluated with a specialized set of hearing tests to determine if your hearing qualifies you as a candidate for the implant.
-After discussing the audiogram, Dr. Zubrod will explain your options and have demo devices that you can look at in the office.
+After discussing the audiogram, our Audiologist will explain your options and have demo devices that you can look at in the office.

 If you are unable to communicate well on the phone and would rather e-mail, please send questions or email@example.com.